valtech-sd/coronado-bridge/README.md

 ## Purpose

-// TODO: Explain how BRIDGE can respond to a request, including the "any object" convenience (at
-//  the expense of not controlling HTTP status code) as well as <OutboundResponse> which does allow for
-//  a controlled response.

-// TODO: Long hard pass at this README!

 Coronado Bridge is a simple general purpose router of HTTP requests.
 It does this by starting up an Express server with a default route that accepts all requests.
 Then, when requests come in, they are parsed out and wrapped into a JSON object, then passes this JSON object into an outbound provider (a class with logic of your choice that performs